 What is VRBO?

 It’s an easy to search online listing management tool for vacation rental properties.
+The acronym VRBO actually stands for Vacation Rentals by Owner.
 They promise global reach, secure online booking, customer support and a payment platform.
 For the traveler, they provide reviews from both travelers and hosts, care-free booking guarantee and secure messaging.

 Basically, they invest in a platform and advertising to drive travelers to their website.
 They allow you to list with them and charge you for the exposure.
 The charges come in the form of pricing and fees.